 There was this book I read once that said that the key to having a good day was all about your frame of mind.
 That if you started your mornings off with positive thoughts — like really honed in on the things that made you happy, in return, it would set the tone for your entire day.
-It had nothing to do with luck or anything like that — but that good things would happen, literally, because you wanted them too.
+It had nothing to do with luck or anything like that — but that good things would happen, literally, because you wanted them to.
 That was it.
 So, I gave this positive mindset thing a shot and it was going good too — right up until the moment I was drop kicked, in the middle of my forehead, by the sunlight that had slithered its way into the opening underneath my closed blinds.
 And then, to add insult to injury, the loud sounds of trucks and police sirens made their debut — clearly, co-conspirators in some kind of cosmic plan to ruin my day before it even started.
 You would think though, that as long as I had been lying here awake, I would’ve known better than to think this day would be any different than all the others.

 Nothing to do with luck my ass.

 My arm slid from underneath my pillow and dropped a few inches to the floor, landing directly on top of my phone.
 I lifted it to eye level and parted them just enough to see the time.
 They flung wide open though once they made contact with a text that must’ve come through the one time I managed to doze off.
-The number was one I didn’t recognize but the lies and desperation oozing from the message was typical of a sender that had been more than successful at dodging my blocked list.
+The number was one I didn’t recognize but the lies and desperation oozing from the message were typical of a sender that had been more than successful at dodging my blocked list.

 I swiped the message away and toggled the Simstagram app bringing up his profile.
 The newest entry was just like the last — a photo of him posed on a car he didn’t own with money he didn’t have — and that stupid grin on his face, purposely constructed in a way that showed off the gold plated grill I helped him pay for, did nothing to demonstrate the broken heart he so poetically described in his text.